-1. Recording with County Recorder.
+- 1. Recording with County Recorder.
 A Lot Line Adjustment shall not be effective until a deed signed by the record owners has been recorded.
 The applicant shall submit the legal description to the City Engineer for review and approval of this, before recordation of the grant deed.
-The legal descriptions provided in the deeds shall be prepared by a person authorized to practice land surveying in the State.
+The legal descriptions provided in the deeds shall be prepared by a person authorized to practice land surveying in the State. - 2.
+Completion by Record of Survey.
+If required by the Business and Professions Code (Sections 8762 et. seq.), a Lot Line Adjustment shall not be effective or final until a record of survey has been checked by the City Engineer and the County Surveyor, and recorded by the County Recorder.

-15-4203 Voluntary Parcel Mergers
+15-3503 Voluntary Parcel Mergers